henokemp/university-work/digizeit-reflection/digizeit-reflection.md

 Jenner, Walter / de Araújo, Leonardo Moura: Hanse 1380 — A learning game for the German Maritime Museum.
 In: Lecture Notes in Computer Science (Conference Paper), (September 2009). pp. 1—6.

+Lahnwong, Chayanit: The Framework Development for Interpretation Of Students Reading Literacy In Teaching And Learning Through Open Approach.
+In: Journal of Physics: Conference Series.
+Series 1340 (2019). pp. 1—8.

 Lauber, Erick: The Design of 3-D, Fast-Action Digital Games for the Classroom.
 In: Educational Technology, Vol. 45, No. 6 (November-December 2005). pp. 52—55.

+Milligan Ian: Illusionary Order: Online Databases, Optical Character Recognition, and Canadian History, 1997–2010.
+In: Canadian Historical Review, Vol. 94, No. 4 (2013).
+540–569.
+Citation from: Putnam 2016.

 Pérez-Colado, Víctor Manuel et al.: Simplifying the Creation of Adventure Serious Games with Educational-Oriented Features.
 In: Journal of Educational Technology & Society, Vol. 22, No. 3 (July 2019). pp. 32—46.

 Putnam, Lara: The Transnational and the Text-Searchable: Digitized Sources and the Shadows They Cast.
 In: The American Historical Review, Vol. 121, No. 2 (April 2016). pp. 377–402.

+Trouillot, Michel-Rolph: Silencing the Past.
+Boston 1995.

 	Henrik Jochum